swanky-rt/Student-Navigator/final_project/README.md

   - **Regex** excels at structured patterns with predictable formats (phone numbers, emails, SSN, credit cards)
   - **spaCy NER** excels at contextual entities requiring language understanding (person names, organizations, locations)
   - Together they provide comprehensive coverage of all 11 PII types

+- **Regex-only baseline**: A lightweight regex-only detector (`Regex/PII_regex.py`) is available for ablation studies and constrained deployment settings
+  - Detects: EMAIL, PHONE, SSN, DATE/DOB, and limited NAME patterns
+  - Fast, fully interpretable, and useful for debugging and controlled experimentation
+  - Less expressive than the hybrid approach but provides a simple baseline for comparison

 - **False positive filtering**: Removes incorrect detections from spaCy NER:
   - **Credit card brands** (Visa, Mastercard): These are context words, not actual PII - spaCy incorrectly labels them as organizations